North Dakota's proposed haze plan comes under scrutiny

-State environmental officials will hold a hearing Tuesday on North Dakota’s proposal for addressing regional haze, which requires the approval of federal officials who have already begun poking holes in the document.
+State environmental officials held a hearing Tuesday on North Dakota’s proposal for addressing regional haze, which requires the approval of federal officials who have already begun poking holes in the document.

 The North Dakota Department of Environmental Quality proposes to maintain the status quo at the state’s coal-fired power plants and not require any to install new technology to better control emissions of pollutants such as nitrogen oxides and sulfur dioxide.
 The plan incorporates burner upgrades already installed at Coal Creek Station in 2020 to reduce emissions of nitrogen oxides, making the operation of the technology an “enforceable requirement,” said David Stroh, an environmental engineer with the department.